 All the screens you see, all the graphics, are powered by Tagboard.
 Essence was one of our first partners that took our ability to customize graphics to a whole new level.
 Our amazing design team built out displays used across all screens between concerts and speeches, which made the production process extremely simple for how complex it looks.

-The festival, the team I worked with, all the way down to the very heart of the magazine encompassed the idea of community.
-The Essence Festival has been a gathering place for African-American women for the past 25 years, and we were honored this year to make the depth of the engagement even deeper.
+The Essence Festival has been a gathering place for African-American women for the past 25 years, and were honored to make the depth of the engagement even deeper.